Ramadan in the Workplace: Best Practices for Employers

 Be mindful of meetings

-Most practicing Muslims fast during the traditional workday, and leadership and coworkers should be aware of food-oriented meetings held during Ramadan.
-Instead of hosting meetings including a meal, colleagues can perhaps move the meeting time or host walking or virtual meetings.
-While it’s not legally required, showing this consideration is good business practice.
+Most practicing Muslims fast during the traditional workday, so leadership and coworkers should be aware of meetings that involve food during Ramadan.
+When possible, adjust meeting times or opt for walking or virtual meetings instead.
+While not legally required, taking these steps demonstrates respect and consideration.

-Similarly, during Ramadan, many Muslims’ schedules are busy, and employers should prepare to field requests to be excused from attending conferences and off-site training sessions.
-Failure to comply could result in accusations of direct or indirect religious discrimination.
-SMBs can consult with the risk and compliance experts at their professional employer organization (PEO) to confirm they are acting lawfully.
+Additionally, because many Muslims’ schedules are busy during Ramadan, employers should be prepared for requests to be excused from conferences or off-site training sessions.
+Failure to accommodate could lead to claims of direct or indirect religious discrimination.
+Small and medium-sized businesses (SMBs) can consult with the compliance experts at their professional employer organization (PEO) to confirm they are acting lawfully.

 Provide proper prayer spaces

 Did you know that even outside of Ramadan, some Muslims pray five times daily?
-These prayers typically take 5-10 minutes to complete and take place at specific intervals during the day.
+These prayers typically take 5-10 minutes to complete and occur at specific times during the day.

-Even if an employee doesn’t complete these prayers during the remainder of the year, some Muslims become more religious during Ramadan, and employees may be looking for a prayer space in the workplace for the first time.
+Even if an employee doesn’t pray regularly throughout the year, some Muslims become more observant during Ramadan, and employees may request access to a quiet space in the workplace for prayer for the first time.

-Employers should provide workers with a safe, private, dedicated prayer space to accommodate these needs.
-Allowing employees to book a meeting or wellness room for 15 minutes can suffice, or managers could permit them to visit a local mosque during prayer times.
+Employers should provide workers with a safe, private area to accommodate these needs.
+This could be as simple as allowing staff to reserve a meeting or wellness room for 15 minutes, or permitting them to visit a local mosque during prayer times.

 Offer adequate PTO

-Whether your Muslim employees are adjusting to their new eating and sleeping schedules or have plans with their family, friends, and communities, offering them flexible paid time off (PTO) is important.
+Whether your Muslim employees are adapting to their new eating and sleeping schedules or have plans with their family, friends, and communities, offering flexible paid time off (PTO) is important.

-In addition to the festivities during the month, Muslims also celebrate Eid-al-Fitr, which marks the end of Ramadan.
-A joyful, relaxing event, the day is typically spent eating, praying, and exchanging gifts with loved ones.
+Many Muslims also celebrate Eid al-Fitr, which marks the end of Ramadan.
+This joyful occasion is typically spent eating, praying, and exchanging gifts with loved ones.

-It’s critical that employers allow Muslim workers to take off work to celebrate this significant holiday.
-SMB leaders should consider offering floating holidays so that employees can take the days off that are most important to them, even if the office isn’t closed.
-A PEO partner can help you craft a floating holiday policy that supports all your employees.
+It’s crucial to allow Muslim employees time off to celebrate this significant holiday.
+SMB leaders might consider offering floating holidays, giving staff the flexibility to take the days that matter most to them, even if the office remains open.
+A PEO partner can help design a floating holiday policy that supports the diverse needs of your workforce.

 Have a conversation